Quqin917/Final-Project/README.md

 ## Introduction

 CryptoTrackr is a real-time cryptocurrency price tracking web application developed as the final project for the CS50 2023 online course offered by Harvard University.
-Built around Node.js, HTML, JavaScript, and CSS, The application allow users to monitor live changes in cryptocurrency prices.
+Built around Node.js, HTML, JavaScript, and CSS, the application allows users to monitor live changes in cryptocurrency prices.

+The backend utilizes MongoDB as the database to store user information and cryptocurrency data securely.
+User passwords and usernames are encrypted using the bcrypt library before being stored in the database.
+This ensures a robust and secure authentication process.

 ## Key Features